FREE CLASS

 #6.
 Use side lighting and natural light

-Something to make your minimalist home feel super inviting and spacious but ALSO cozy (depending on how you use it) it is light.
+Something to make your minimalist home feel super inviting and spacious but ALSO cozy (depending on how you use it) is light.

 I’m a huge fan of natural lighting.

 I’m sitting right next to a big window right now.
-And honestly, the windows in this place were probably one of the biggest selling points for me.
+And the windows in this place were probably one of the biggest selling points for me.

 As humans, we all need light.
 Even if you don’t think you like light (most of my family would just as soon have all of the shades drawn and live in a cave for some reason), your body loves light.